Annad25/Sports_vision/ReadME.md

 This project implements a complete computer vision pipeline for volleyball broadcast videos.
 It detects, tracks, and classifies players, the referee, and the ball, and projects all entities onto a synchronized top-down Hawk-Eye–style 2D tactical map.

-The system is designed to be **spatially robust and explainable**, avoiding fragile jersey-color or appearance-based rules.
+The system is designed to be **spatially robust and explainable**, avoiding jersey-color or appearance-based rules.

 ---